Why we farm

 Transparency is crucial to us and we encourage you to get to know us, and ask questions about our food, our farm and our practices.
 We host educational farm tours for the public as well as schools, interest groups and environmental organisations.

 Because the only way to truly know your farmer is to ask the questions & visit the farm.
-To meet the animals, see how they live, find out what they eat (& how & where that was grown), explore what sprays, fertilisers are used, discover what vaccines, drenches & medications are given.
+To meet the animals, see how they live, find out what they eat (& how & where that was grown), explore what types of sprays & fertilisers are used, discover what vaccines, drenches & medications are administered (and why!).

-So we encourage our community to join a farm tour.
-Feel the earth.
+We welcome everyone interested in farming & food production.
+Come feel the earth.
 Smell the air.
 Meet your farmers.
 Ask the questions.
 Get on the ground and discover what goes on behind the scenes of the pretty picture on the label.
-Find out what happens to your food on its’ journey from soil to your stomach.
+Find out what happens to your food on its’ journey from the soil to your stomach.

 Empty talk?